Rajawali/Rajawali/README.md

 Using Rajawali is as simple as adding a single line to your gradle dependencies:

-`compile 'org.rajawali3d:rajawali:x.x.x@aar` where x.x.x is the version number (and the last number is the build number).
+`implementation 'org.rajawali3d:rajawali:x.x.x@aar` where x.x.x is the version number (and the last number is the build number).
 If you wish to use the `master` branch snapshot, append `-SNAPSHOT`.
 For example, to use release `1.0.325`, you would use:

-`compile 'org.rajawali3d:rajawali:1.0.325@aar`
+`implementation 'org.rajawali3d:rajawali:1.0.325@aar`

 To use the `master` branch build 48 snapshot `1.0.48-SNAPSHOT`, you would use:

-`compile 'org.rajawali3d:rajawali:1.0.48-SNAPSHOT@aar`
+`implementation 'org.rajawali3d:rajawali:1.0.48-SNAPSHOT@aar`

 All commits to `master` and `development` branch are deployed as snapshots.
 All tags will be deployed as releases.
 To see the latest build number, see the [build history](https://travis-ci.org/Rajawali/Rajawali/builds) and be sure you choose a `master` branch build.